mayawagon/mayawagon.github.io/worklog.md

 - FINALLY responded to Selvon about regular check-ins
 - Talked to Diana at the Brooklyn Collection about [Community Webs](https://archive-it.org/blog/projects/community-webs/): Empowering Public Libraries to Create Community History Web Archives and the Memory Lab grant application

+## 11/23/17
+_Thanksgiving_

+## 11/27/17
+- responded to Adwoa
+- contacted Ms. Robinson at the Heritage House about space for the DiscoTech

 ### to-do today
 - Let Restoration Corp know about Bklyn Library Plans
 - write up a design lesson plan for Web Literacy Curriculum